-Petersburg (Mitkof Island, Alaska) is close to passing a new fee for cruise passengers visiting the borough.
+Petersburg AK (Mitkof Island) is close to passing a new fee for cruise passengers visiting the borough.

 It is based on a similar charge for passengers in Juneau, which prompted a lawsuit from the cruise industry.

 Some of the cruise lines that stop in Petersburg aren't opposed to the idea but want to see changes.

 As drafted, the ordinance would have the borough billing companies based on their passenger manifest, each time a vessel docks in Petersburg harbors.